-Priority: High Observation # Recommendation VTA provides new Board members with an orientation, an on-boarding overview of operations and governance, and an opportunity for senior management briefings and meetings.
+1 2.
+I Tovide Development and Mentorn ogramo ana / amaa mombo ooo oo aa Complexity: Mediam Priority: High Observation # Recommendation VTA provides new Board members with an orientation, an on-boarding overview of operations and governance, and an opportunity for senior management briefings and meetings.
 Not all new members avail themselves of these or other transportation learning opportunities, such as a tour of VTA facilities.
-P2 a).
-The Governance & Audit Committee should actively: Execute its duty to "Develop standards for and conducted evaluations on governing body effectiveness, personal satisfaction" as defined in the Board Rules of Procedure Adopt Board development programs, from member on learning opportunities, to support members' personal expressions. effectiveness and reboarding to continuous The Board survey results indicates concerns with member engagement and accountability.
+The Board survey results indicates concerns with member engagement and accountability.
 Benchmark agencies and corporate leading practices include more extensive or required learning opportunities.
-Some agencies fund member attendance at annual America Public Transportation Association (APTA) or other industry events. b).
-Create a Member Scorecard, to provide confidential feet performance and contributions.
-Scorecard measures could one of Performance against basic Board-set expectation on Committee leadership and participation on Specific expertise provided, such as land use or one of Alignment to the Board's strategic goals and releter Provide a summary of the Member Scorecard, including results, to the respective city groups.
-Determine the ramifications and consequences for Me expectations, for any reason (sickness, business confidences). d include: ns, such as attendance budget knowledge vant measures ng attendance mbers unable to fulfill
+Some agencies fund member attendance at annual America Public Transportation Association (APTA) or other industry events.
+P2 The Governance & Audit Committee should actively: Execute its duty to "Develop standards for and conducted evaluations on governing body effectiveness, personal satisfaction" as defined in the Board Rules of Procedule.
+Adopt Board development programs, from member on learning opportunities, to support members' personal efformance and contributions.
+Scorecard measures on Performance against basic Board-set expectation.
+Performance against basic Board-set expectation.
+Specific expertise provided, such as land use or Alignment to the Board's strategic goals and relected.
+Provide a summary of the Member Scorecard, including results, to the respective city groups.
+Determine the ramifications and consequences for Me expectations, for any reason (sickness, business confiled.) l effectiveness and reboarding to continuous effectiveness edback on their could include: ns, such as attendance budget knowledge evant measures ng attendance mbers unable to fulfill